Gilbert & George: Sex, Money, Race, Religion

 Medley of songs chosen by Gilbert & George

+This event is recommended for ages 12 and over.
 This performance contains images and language that some people may find offensive, including swear words, sexually explicit images, and violent language.

 Need to know